SAP/luigi/docs/authorization-configuration.md

 To configure authorization in Luigi, go to the `auth:` section of your Luigi configuration file.
 To see how authorization works, you can also go to the [Luigi Fiddle](https://fiddle.luigi-project.io) site and configure a sample application.

-Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization out of the box.
-The **use** key defines the active authorization provider and the **disableAutoLogin** key allows you to disable the automatic login flow that is provided by default.
+Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization as plugins.
+The **use** key defines the active authorization provider setting and the **disableAutoLogin** key allows you to disable the automatic login flow that is provided by default.

 ```javascript
 auth: {
   use: 'openIdConnect',
   openIdConnect: {

     ...
   },
   disableAutoLogin: true